Updated November 6th 2020

 More work can be carried out at a particular intensity than at a continuous workload.

-Its very intensive and painful which makes it harder to sustain as a long term programme.
-The benefits / improvements in fitness can disappear as quickly as they are gained when HIIT training is stopped.
+Intensive HIIT is very tough and painful which makes it harder to sustain as a long term programme.
+The improvements in fitness can disappear as quickly as they are gained when HIIT training is stopped.

 What are the benefits of HIIT ?